-- 7. The Executive Board shall recommend to the General Conference the admission of new Members to the Organization. - 8.
-Subject to decisions of the General Conference, the Executive Board shall adopt its own rules of procedure.
+- 8. Subject to decisions of the General Conference, the Executive Board shall adopt its own rules of procedure.
 It shall elect its officers from among its Members. - 9.
-The Executive Board shall meet in regular session at least four times during a biennium and may meet in special session if convoked by the Chairman on his initiative or upon the request of six Members of the Executive Board. - 10.
-The Chairman of the Executive Board shall present, on behalf of the Board, to the General Conference at each ordinary session, with or without comments, the reports on the activities of the Organization which the Director-General is required to prepare in accordance with the provisions of Article VI.3 (b). - The Executive Board shall make all necessary arrangements to consult the representatives of international organizations or qualified persons concerned with questions within its competence. - 12.
-Between sessions of the General Conference, the Executive Board may request advisory opinions from the International Court of Justice on legal questions arising within the field of the Organization's activities. - The Executive Board shall also exercise the powers delegated to it by the General Conference on behalf of the Conference as a whole.
+The Executive Board shall meet in regular session at least four times during a biennium and may meet in special session if convoked by the Chairman on his initiative or upon the request of six Members of the Executive Board.1 - 10.
+The Chairman of the Executive Board shall present, on behalf of the Board, to the General Conference at each ordinary session, with or without comments, the reports on the activities of the Organization which the Director-General is required to prepare in accordance with the provisions of Article VI.3 (b). - 11.
+The Executive Board shall make all necessary arrangements to consult the representatives of international organizations or qualified persons concerned with questions within its competence. - 12.
+Between sessions of the General Conference, the Executive Board may request advisory opinions from the International Court of Justice on legal questions arising within the field of the Organization's activities. - 13.
+The Executive Board shall also exercise the powers delegated to it by the General Conference on behalf of the Conference as a whole.4

-Article VI Secretariat
+Article VI5 Secretariat

-- 1. The Secretariat shall consist of a Director-General and such staff as may be required. - 2.
+- The Secretariat shall consist of a Director-General and such staff 1. as may be required. - 2.
 The Director-General shall be nominated by the Executive Board and appointed by the General Conference for a period of four years, under such conditions as the Conference may approve.
-The Director-General may be appointed for a further term of four years but shall not be eligible for reappointment
+The Director-General may be appointed for a further term of four years but shall not be eligible for reappointment for a subsequent term.
+The Director-General shall be the chief administrative officer of the Organization.

-Paragraph amended by the General Conference at its 26th (1991) and 27th (1993) sessions (26 C/Resolutions, p.
+1. Paragraph amended by the General Conference at its 26th (1991) and 27th (1993) sessions (26 C/Resolutions, p.
 135; 27 C/Resolutions, p.
 102).